 To provide you with the best service, we will:-

-- accurately identify the type of Probate application you require and
+- Accurately identify the type of Probate application you require.

-- complete the relevant HMRC form IHT205 for non taxable estates and the drafting of the Oath for Executors.
+- Complete the relevant HMRC form IHT205 for non-taxable estates or IHT400 and schedules if more complex or IHT payable and the drafting of the Probate Application form

 How much will it cost?